12hydrogen/singlePythonBlog/README.md

 # singlePythonBlog

-This, which is created for studying, is a blog writen by Python.
+This, which is created for studying, is a blog written by Python.
 Started long ago, and will be complete soon.

 # Environment